Tony Silvestri, lecturer in the history department, has been teaching for 26 years, not including his time in graduate school.

 In addition to teaching, Silvestri works as a lyricist for classical, choral and opera composers.
 He has written three operas and one of his poems has been turned into a children’s book.
 He currently works on a book of original poetry as a resource for composers.

-Silvestri’s students maintain a high opinion of him.
+Silvestri’s students maintain a high opinion of the multi-skilled professor.

 “I really enjoy his openness and the way that he explains history using language and analogies that students can understand,” said Marissa Coyle, senior history major.
 “He tries to utilize simulation experiences in his higher-level courses, which I think grab the students’ attention and make the content more memorable.
 For example, he made a board game about war in pre-modern Japan when I took his Japanese class.”